KhronosGroup/OpenXR-Tutorials/tutorial/4-actions.rst

 Similarly, ``XrActionStateFloat`` has a floating-point ``currentState`` value, which is valid if ``isActive`` is true.
 The struct has ``changedSinceLastSync``, which is true if the value changed between the previous and current calls to xrSync().
 And it has ``lastChangeTime``, which is the time at which the value last changed.
 This allows us to be very precise about when the user pressed the button, and how long they held it down for.
 This could be used to detect "long presses", or double-clicks.

-Careful use of this polling metadata will help you to create apps that are responsive and intuitive to use.
+Careful use of this polling metadata will help you to create applications that are responsive and intuitive to use.
 Bear in mind as well that multiple physical controls could be bound to the same action, and the user could be using more than one controller at once.
 See the OpenXR spec for more details:

 https://registry.khronos.org/OpenXR/specs/1.0/html/xrspec.html#multiple_inputs